One-com/running_sushi/README.md

 ## Limitations

 * Running Sushi does not check if two (node, environment, role) names are the same but the .json files are different.
 This should be controlled with Git hooks or similar
-* Currently Running Sushi only supports Chef Server 11 as Chef Server 12 has introduced breaking changes with regards to node preseeding